'Window of hope': Europe prepares to launch COVID-19 vaccinations

 “A window of hope has now opened, without forgetting that there is a very difficult fight ahead.”

-Additional reporting by Yiming Woo and Sudip Kar-Gupta in Paris, Arno Schuetze in Frankfurt and Catarina Demony in Lisbon; Writing by Pravin Char; Editing by Mark Heinrich
+Additional reporting by Yiming Woo and Sudip Kar-Gupta in Paris, Arno Schuetze in Frankfurt, Catarina Demony in Lisbon and Radovan Stoklasa in Nitra; Writing by Pravin Char; Editing by Mark Heinrich and Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.